on July 31, 2019

 A sugar habit is one of the hardest habits to kick.
 Some experts have even likened quitting sugar to breaking a drug addiction, citing withdrawal symptoms like nausea, dizziness, fatigue, mood swings and sleep disruption, to name a few.

 If you’re serious about finding lasting success on the keto diet, however, cutting out sugar is an important step you need to take.
-The good news is, there are a number of alternatives that will help you enjoy the same sugar-like taste in your diet without actually reaching for the sugar bowl.
+The good news is, there are a number of sugar-free alternatives that will help you enjoy the same sugar-like taste in your diet without actually reaching for the sugar bowl.

 Sugar substitutes can take a few different forms.
 There are natural sweeteners, like Stevia, that are derived from refining naturally occurring ingredients (in Stevia’s case, the plant Stevia rebaudiana).